 #1 Line Up Financing

 Those who have been searching for a home in Idaho for a few months should check when and if their loan pre-approval expires.”
 Prospective buyers should talk to their “lender about current mortgage rates and keep current” to avoid being caught unaware when it is time to place a bid.
-Buyers might also need to adjust their loan amount if they are serious about purchasing a home in booming cities like Boise and Coeur d’Alene.
+Buyers might also need to adjust their loan amount if they consider purchasing a home in booming cities like Boise and Coeur d’Alene.
 Jon Coile notes that “the mortgage market is moving [so] you may need to adjust your target price point based on a given day’s rates.”

 #2 Find a Seasoned Local Agent